Frederick County Economic Development Authority

 FredCo Farms

-In 2023, agriculture, forestry, fishing, and hunting produced $39.2 million in GDP* for Frederick County, Virginia.
 More than 15 Virginia Century Farms operate in Frederick County, agritourism is growing, and smaller, family-run farms dot the landscape, offering opportunities for residents to know their farmer personally.
 Learn more about local farms, markets, and orchards here.

 Experience Frederick County Farms